Brisbane picked to host 2032 Olympics without a rival bid

 The city of Brisbane sent Mayor Adrian Schrinner, the state of Queensland sent Premier Annastacia Palaszczuk and Australia’s federal government sent sports minister Richard Colbeck to woo Olympic voters.

-They were joined by long-time Australian Olympic official John Coates, now an IOC vice president who shaped the fast-track selection process two years ago.
+They were joined by long-time Australian Olympic official John Coates, now an IOC vice president who shaped the fast-track selection process two years ago that now rewarded his Brisbane bid.

-The first-time format, designed to cut campaign costs, gives the IOC more control and removes the risk of vote-buying.
+The first-time format was designed to cut campaign costs, give the IOC more control in dealing discreetly with preferred candidates and removed the risk of vote-buying.

-The project will see events staged across Queensland, including in Gold Coast, which hosted the 2018 Commonwealth Games.
+The project was described by the IOC as “a passion-driven, athlete-centric offer from a sports-loving nation.”
+Events will be staged across Queensland, including in Gold Coast, which hosted the 2018 Commonwealth Games.

 Brisbane’s renowned cricket stadium, known as the Gabba, will be upgraded and may host the sport at the Games.
 Cricket was played once at the Olympics, at the 1900 Paris Games.

-The next three Summer Games hosts — starting with Paris in 2024 — are now secured in wealthy and traditional Olympic host nations without any of the trio facing a contested vote.
+The next three Summer Games hosts — starting with Paris in 2024 — are now secured in wealthy and traditional Olympic nations without any of the trio facing a contested vote.

 The IOC and its hands-on president, Thomas Bach, have torn up the template of traditional bidding campaigns and hosting votes to lock down preferred cities with the minimum risk.